0adri3n/akiraWebhook/README.md

 It's very simple.

-First, download the ZIP file of Kaneda Crypt.
+First, download the ZIP file of akiraWebhook.
 After this, dezip the file in a folder.

-After, open a command prompt and go to the folder where you download Kaneda Crypt.
+After, open a command prompt and go to the folder where you download akiraWebhook.

 ```
 python3 -m pip install -r requests